Frequently Asked Questions: Project, Installation, Billing

 Will MVEA be able to disconnect power using digital meter technology?

 Yes.
 All residential meters will have a disconnect switch that is capable of remotely disconnecting the service.
 This switch may be used for disconnects and safety measures.
 For example, a meter may be disconnected if there is danger from a fire in the area or a downed line.
 In addition, a remote disconnect can be used when a member receives a disconnection notice due to non-payments or in violation of our terms of service.
-We do alert members with reasonable effort before disconnections occur, including a phone call to alert our members that disconnection will occur on stated date unless an arrangement or compliance is made.
+We do alert members with reasonable effort before disconnections occur, including a phone call to alert our members that disconnection will occur on the stated date unless an arrangement or compliance is made.

 Will the new meter notify MVEA when the power goes out?

 The meters will be able to record outages allowing the cooperative to verify whether the outage is either on the member’s side of the meter or the co-op’s.
+If someone in your household works from home, the use of battery backups (uninterrupted power supplies) might be something to consider.
+The battery backup would provide some time to protect work on desktop PCs.

 Will all members be required to accept an upgraded digital meter?